L-hodg/Geog418Lab3/README.md

 ## Global Moran’s I

-The global Moran’s I is a commonly used statistic in spatial analysis fields for assessing SAC.
+The Global Moran’s I is a commonly used statistic in spatial analysis fields for assessing SAC.
 Simply, it provides a standardized value between -1 and 1 which serves as an indication of the spatial distribution of points in relation to each other.
 This is a global statistic, as it uses all points to generate a single value to represent the whole dataset.
 Generally, values greater than 0 tend towards a spatially clustered distribution, while values less than 0 tend towards dispersion.
 Moran’s I can be calculated as: